NetCordDev/NetCord/Documentation/guides/services/text-commands/parameters.md

 }
 ```

-> [!NOTE]
-> C# does not allow you to give a default value to `params` parameters.
-You need to use @System.Runtime.InteropServices.DefaultParameterValueAttribute to specify it.

 ## Remainder
-You can set @"NetCord.Services.Commands.CommandParameterAttribute".@NetCord.Services.Commands.CommandParameterAttribute.Remainder to true to accept rest of an input as a one parameter, example:
+You can set @NetCord.Services.Commands.CommandParameterAttribute.Remainder to true to accept rest of an input as a one parameter, example:
 ```cs
 [Command("reverse")]
 public Task ReverseAsync([CommandParameter(Remainder = true)] string toReverse)